Khan058/Training-ChatGPT/README.md

 Just replace <OPENAI_API_KEY> with the key you got from Openai website.

+## Setting Enviroment Variable

+You could also set the API key as your enviroment variable.

+Put screenshots

 ## Step 2: Dataset

 This is one of the most important step as this step would decide how the fine tuned model would behave and perform.